-Bed and Breakfasts in Wisconsin near these Frank Lloyd Wright houses: Cream Pitcher Bed and Breakfast near Rochester Center, Sheer Memories Guest Cottage and Silver Star B&B Inn near Spring Green, Ringling House Bed and Breakfast and the Inn at Wawanissee Point in Baraboo, The Speckled Hen Inn, The Livingston Inn, The Buckingham Inn, and Hotel Ruby Marie in Madison, and The Inn on the Olde Homestead, The Muse Gallery Guesthouse, and Sheridan's Bed and Breakfast in Milwaukee.
+Bed and Breakfasts in Wisconsin near these Frank Lloyd Wright houses: Cream Pitcher Bed and Breakfast near Rochester Center, Sheer Memories Guest Cottage, Silver Star B&B Inn, and Brisbane House near Spring Green, Ringling House Bed and Breakfast and the Inn at Wawanissee Point in Baraboo, The Speckled Hen Inn, The Livingston Inn, The Buckingham Inn, and Hotel Ruby Marie in Madison, and The Inn on the Olde Homestead, The Muse Gallery Guesthouse, and Sheridan's Bed and Breakfast in Milwaukee.

 Taliesin is the Most Famous Frank Lloyd Wright House in Wisconsin